slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
-+ @MoZarrinsadaf -- The more you explain, the more they sense you doubt it too.
-+ @MoZarrinsadaf -- Your emotions are biochemical reactions designed for survival, not truth.
-> *"The world is changed by your example, not by your opinion."  -- Paulo Coelho [1947]*

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - a leader makes the people next to them better version of themselves.
 - A man asked a gardener why his plants grew so beautifully.
 The gardener said: «I don’t force them to grow.
 I remove what stops them.»